mochoy/nerf-ammo-counter/README.md

 #### Schematics
 Based on your included features, wire up the microcontroller and the required electronic components to match the schematics:
-- Magazine Insertion Detection Switch (same as Switch component of Ammo Counter - Switch variant) - Individual component
-- Magazine size toggle button (same as toggle fire mode button component of Select-Fire) - Individual Component
-- Ammo Counter - IR Gate variant, same as Chronograph - Individual Component
-- Voltmeter - Individual Component
-- Select fire + firemode toggle button.
-If you use the relay recommened above, you may follow the schematic exactly.
-If you use another relay, you will need two flyback diodes, one for the motor, and one for the coil of the relay.
-You may also need a transistor to power the motor.
-Schematics for that here.
-- Complete Ammo Counter: Switch
-- Complete Chrono-Ammo Counter
-- Complete Select-Fire-Ammo
 - Complete Smartest Blaster

 ___